kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

-# Provisioning runtime details
+# Configure Runtime provisioning

-You can configure Runtime provisioning process by providing additional input parameters in the form of overrides.
-For example, you may want to provide tokens/credentials/URLs... <example here>.
+You can configure Runtime provisioning process by providing additional input objects in the form of overrides.
+For example, you may want to provide tokens/credentials/URLs to integrate Kyma Runtime with external systems.

-The operation of provisioning a Runtime consists of steps.
+The operation of provisioning a Runtime consists of several steps.
 Each step is represented by a file that is responsible for a separate part of preparing Runtime parameters.
-The last step is [`create_runtime`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go) which transforms all steps into a request to provision a Runtime that is sent to the Runtime Provisioner component.
+The last step is called [`create_runtime`](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning/create_runtime.go).
+It transforms all steps into a request to provision a Runtime.
+The request is sent to the Runtime Provisioner component.

-In case of an error, every step can be re-launched multiple times even if it has already been processed before.

-For each step, you should determine a behavior in case of a processing failure.
+In case of a processing failure, every step can be re-launched multiple times.
+That is why, for each step you should determine a behavior in case of a processing failure.
 It can either:
 - Return an error, which interrupts the entire provisioning process, or
 - Repeat the entire operation after the specified period.

-## Add a custom step
+## Add provisioning step

-1. Each step has to implement the interface
+To add a new provisioning step, follow these steps:

+1. Create a new file in [this](https://github.com/kyma-incubator/compass/blob/master/components/kyma-environment-broker/internal/process/provisioning) directory.

+2. Implement this interface in your provisioning step:

     ```go
     type Step interface {